MindSKKU/NNE/Assignment2.md

 ## News

+#### 18.04.11

+Minor comment correction.
+- You can download new file [here](https://github.com/MindSKKU/NNE/blob/master/Assignment2/YourAnswer.py)
+- Or you can easily check which parts have been changed [here](https://github.com/MindSKKU/NNE/commit/1a041740fa0c6219c6fa205698b6da9dce969eff)

 #### 18.04.06

 Some assignment codes are amended a little.
 Please download again if you already downloaded the assignment file.(Sorry)